NTIG-Uppsala/restaurant-pos-system/README.md

 * When the installer has been run find the location of the installed .exe
 * Right click the .exe and click "Run as administrator"
+* If the application is run without an existing items.json file a default will be generated
+* To add/delete products edit the items.json file

 ## Programming languages
 * C# version 12